 Avoiding the chaos at the supermarket is an excellent motivator for buying direct, but once you do, the quality offered by these producers and the knowledge that your money is going directly to support their farms and business will hopefully convince you to keep it up.

 While the fish markets are still open (order online and pick up) several of the wholesalers at the markets are offering delivery in the Sydney metro area.

-- De Costi – Along with seafood they are offering meat, fruit and vegetables and bread.
+Along with seafood they are offering meat, fruit and vegetables and bread.
 Free delivery over $100 or $10 below.
-Wide delivery area in metro Sydney
+Wide delivery area in metro Sydney.

-- Claudios Seafood – wide delivery area $25 delivery charge or drive through pick up.
+Wide delivery area $25 delivery charge or drive-through pick up.

-- East 33 – get fresh shucked or unshucked oysters delivered to your door across much of Sydney.
+Get fresh shucked or unshucked oysters delivered to your door across much of Sydney through East 33.